 The Board may provide coverage to eligible employees under self-funded group health plans.

-The Board acknowledges that these group health plans are required to comply with the HIPAA Privacy Rule.
+The Board acknowledges that these group health plans are required to comply with the HIPAA Privacy Rule as amended by Title I of the Genetic Information Nondiscrimination Act (GINA).
 Certain health information maintained by these group health plans is afforded significant protection by this Federal law.

 The Superintendent is authorized to designate a Privacy Protection Officer of the group health plans.
 The Superintendent delegates authority to the Privacy Protection Officer to develop and implement the internal policies and procedures for the group health plan(s) relating to the use and disclosure of Protected Health Information.
 In the event that the HIPAA Privacy Rule is subsequently amended, the Privacy Protection Officer is authorized to make necessary amendments to the internal policies and procedures.